browserengineering/book/book/styles.md

             style(child, rules)
 ```

-We're skipping `TextNode` objects because text doesn't have styles in
-CSS (just the elements that wrap the text).

-Note that we skip properties that already have a value.
-That's because
+Note that this code skips properties that already have a value.
+That's
-`style` attributes are loaded into the `style` field first, and should
+because `style` attributes should take priority, and they're loaded in
-take priority.
-But it means that it matters what order you apply the
+first.
+But that also means that it matters what order you apply the
 rules in.

 What's the correct order?
 In CSS, it's called *cascade order*, and it